mpalmer/giddyup/README.md

 ## What's with the name?!?

-Take the phrase "git deployment", chop off most of "deployment" to "produce something like "gitd", say it as a single word a few times until it sounds like "gid", realise that it's really easy to add an "ee" sound to the end, then shout "yeehaw!" like an old time cowboy.
+Take the phrase "git deployment", chop off most of "deployment" to "produce something like "gitd", say it as a single word a few times until the 't' kinda disappears and it sounds like "gid", realise that it's really easy to add an "ee" sound to the end of that, then shout "yeehaw!" like an old time cowboy.
 Waving of Stetsons is optional, but strongly encouraged.